perladvent/perldotcom/content/article/how-to-become-cpan-contributor-part-2.md

     "categories"  : "cpan"
   }

 In the previous [article]({{< relref "how-to-become-cpan-contributor.md" >}}) I described some typical issues that are good for first time CPAN contributors to tackle.
 In this article, I will go through the nitty-gritty of fixing issues, and some gotchas to watch out for.
+If you're not familiar with the differences between a Perl distribution, module and package, check out this [guide]({{< relref "perl-distributions--modules--packages-explained.md" >}}).

 ### Missing license meta name